 As a consultant, he has helped organizations shape engagement and think critically about the exchanges they make with their constituents, from single events to workshops to BFA programs.
 Most recently he served as Programming Coordinator for the Pulling Together Exhibition, part of the Beyond Granite initiative on the National Mall.

 Past credits include include training and work with Theater Mitu, Witness Relocation and the Interactive Playlab, appearances at The Walnut Street Theater, The American Czech Theater, New Light Theater, the Franklin Institute, and Morris Jumel Mansion, and collaborations with Public Movement (2016) and Amalia Pica (2017) at the Solomon R. Guggenheim Museum.
-He is an ongoing collaborator with Monument Lab, Al-Bustan, Guerilla Science and NYU Open Arts, as well as the creator and performer of the acclaimed telephone experience The Telelibrary.
-Occasionally, he sleeps.
+He is Project Specialist at Monument Lab, an ongoing collaborator with Al-Bustan, Guerilla Science and NYU Open Arts.

 Occasionally, he sleeps.

 an ever-changing immersive experience, just a phone call away